 Please keep in mind that while I am a certified Health Coach, I am not a registered dietitian or doctor.
-This blog is not intended as medical advice.
-I base my recommendations on my own research and personal experience.
+This blog is not intended as medical or nutritional advice.
+My posts are based on my own research and personal experience.
 You should always consult a doctor before making any changes to your diet and exercise routine.
 You are ultimately responsible for your own health!

 [...] recipes for my mom and I to try while we take a low-carb, low-calorie break from fasting.
 I found detoxinista.com, which has some of the BEST looking recipes I’ve ever seen and had to share.
 Whole foods, [...]

 I LOVE your site.
 I just made the cauliflower pizza tonight and it was AMAZING.
 I defiantly will be making it again, and next time taking your advice about freezing one.
 Just was wondering what other recpies of yours you recommend to use my leftover goat cheese with.
 I bought a little too much because it was on sale and want to put it to good use!

 You could try using it in my Eggplant Lasagna recipe, or throw it in an omelet!
 I also love sprinkling soft goat cheese chunks over my salads.

 Made this for dinner enough and it was phenomenal – my husband (who hates cauliflower) also loved it!
 It`s a keeper I`ll make again and again.